-The Enable Conservation Tillage (ECT) project are running a series of webinars to focus on tillage systems and grass weeds.
+The Enable Conservation Tillage (ECT) project ran a series of webinars focusing on tillage systems and grass weeds.

-The webinars will focus on farms from across Ireland who are converting to non-plough based systems and also how these farmers are dealing with grass weed challenges.
+The webinars gave an insight into farms from across Ireland who are converting to non-plough based systems and also how these farmers are dealing with grass weed challenges.

-Specialists and Advisors will give an insight into the practice change to date and Researchers will give an overview of research to date around resistant issues.
+Specialists and Advisors gave an overview of the practice change to date and Researchers gave an overview of research to date around resistant issues.

 Details of the webinars are as follows: